Glycemic Index and Glycemic Load of Common Berries and Other Foods

 Green and leafy vegetables have GI below 15 and their GL is also very low - that is why fresh salads are so important for balanced nutrition.
 And when you combine such salads with berries, it is nutrition heaven :)

-Note: these are affiliate links and they open in the new windows, so feel free to check them.
-Also, diabetes and dieting in general should not be taken easily - they are life changing events requiring time, effort, discipline ...
+Note: Diabetes and dieting in general should not be taken easily - they are life changing events requiring time, effort, discipline ...